nel-nuss/FOSSGIS-Project/README.md

 1. Make sure you are still in the correct folder in the OSGeo4W shell.
 2. Type reproject_rasterize.bat to execute the next script.
+3. Type proximity_and_calc.bat and press Enter to execute for the next step.
+[BROKEN]

 You will obtain intermediate files with the prefix reproj_ and raster_ as well as proxim_.